North Valley Christian AcademyTM

 - Disinfecting the entire school after each school day; and

 - Disinfecting the playground after every use.

-4. Question: Are there activities that will be avoided when school starts?
+3. Question: Are there activities that are avoided at NVCA?

-Answer: At this point we have not identified specific activities, such as singing, athletic events, and other parts of the NVCATM experience that will be curtailed.
-NVCA will be following the Arizona Interscholastic Association (AIA) guidelines.
-Large on-campus social events are cancelled during the months of August and September.
-When possible, these events will be held online.
+Answer: At this point we have curtailed specific activities, such as athletic, fine arts, and other parts of the NVCATM experience.
+NVCA follows the Arizona Interscholastic Association (AIA) guidelines.
+Large on-campus social events have been cancelled until January 1, 2021 to minimize community exposure to COVID-19.

 4. Question: Do you have different sets of rules for different age groups?

 Answer: In order to prevent exposure between high school and middle school bubbles, students in grades six–12 are required to wear masks outside of their classrooms.
 All other rules are applicable to all grade levels.

 5. Question: What happens if there is a case of COVID-19 with a student or a family member?